Get to grips with this comprehensive guide on all you need to know about weightlifting gloves, lifting straps and wrist wraps for lifting.

 Pros And Cons Of Lifting Gloves

-• Stabilize and Support: wearing weightlifting gloves with wrist straps helps to stabilize and support the wrists due to the straps keeping the wrists in a neutral position.
-This can help prevent injury because it ensures the wrist is correctly placed on the bar and helps to prevent hyperextension.
+Stabilize and Support: Wearing weightlifting gloves with wrist straps helps to stabilize and support the wrists due to the straps keeping the wrists in a neutral position.

-What comes up must come down, and just as there are benefits to using lifting gloves, there are also potential cons.
+What comes up must come down, and just as there are benefits to using lifting gloves, there are also potential drawbacks.

-• Negatively Impact Form: In addition, it can worsen your form.
-When you use weightlifting gloves to ensure your form is correct, you may become accustomed to performing the exercise with gloves, which may differ from the natural technique because the additional padding of the glove changes how your hands naturally grip the bar.
+Negatively Impact Form: When you use weightlifting gloves to ensure your form is correct, you may become accustomed to performing the exercise with gloves, which may differ from the natural technique because the additional padding of the glove can change how your hands naturally grip the bar.

 . . .